winsbe01/bathouselabs.com/_posts/2011-02-11-A-Bitter-Sestina.markdown

 and gone, I don't expect my belief to outlive me, nor my words be read by anyone who doesn't wish to under- stand them.
-Words are not a objective rite of passage, nor should they be used
+Words are not an objective rite of passage, nor should they be used

 as such.
 Their appropriate use